 Package 'greta.gam'

-Description: A module for greta that lets you use mgcv's smoother functions and formula syntax to define smooth terms for use in a greta model.
-You can then define your own likelihood to complete the model, and fit it by MCMC.
+Description: A 'greta' (Golding (2019) <doi:10.21105/joss.01601>) module that lets you use 'mgcv' smoother functions and formula syntax to define smooth terms for use in a 'greta' model.
+You can then define your own likelihood to complete the model, and fit it by Markov Chain Monte Carlo (MCMC).

-Authors: Nick Golding [aut] , Nicholas Tierney [aut] , David L Miller [aut, cre]
+Authors: Nick Golding [aut, cph] , Nicholas Tierney [aut, cre] , David L Miller [aut]

 Source: https://github.com/greta-dev/greta.gam